Zamboanga Peninsula: Regional center issue

 In 1978, Presidential Decree No. 1555 transferred Region IX's regional center from Jolo, Sulu to Zamboanga City.

 Executive Order (EO) No. 429 was issued in 1990 by President Corazon Aquino which provided for the reorganization of the administrative regions in Mindanao.
 It declared that Western Mindanao would comprise Zamboanga City, Lanao del Norte, Misamis Occidental, Zamboanga del Sur, Zamboanga del Norte, Basilan, and the cities comprising those provinces.
-It also declared that Pagadian City shall serve as the new regional center.
+It also declared that Pagadian shall serve as the new regional center.

-In 1996, President Fidel Ramos issued EO No. 325 which reorganized the Regional Development Councils (RDCs).
-The Implementing Rules and Regulations (IRR) of EO No. 325 also declared Pagadian City as the regional center in Western Mindanao.
+In 1996, President Fidel Ramos issued EO No. 325 which reorganized the Regional Development Councils.
+The Implementing Rules and Regulations of EO No. 325 provided that Zamboanga City is the regional center of Western Mindanao.

 In 2001, President Gloria Macapagal Arroyo signed EO No. 36 which reorganized and renamed Western Mindanao to Zamboanga Peninsula.
 It was silent on the issue of regional government centers.

-Memorandum Circular No. 75, signed in 2004 by Executive Secretary Eduardo Ermita, directed the transfer of regional offices from Zamboanga City to Pagadian citing EO 429 as its legal basis.
+In 2004, Memorandum Circular (MC) No. 75 directed the transfer of regional offices from Zamboanga City to Pagadian citing EO No. 429 as its legal basis.
+However, it provided that the regional offices of the departments of Trade and Industry, Tourism, and Labor and Employment will remain in Zamboanga City, but shall establish a presence in Pagadian.

-A moratorium on the transfer under Memorandum Circular No. 11 was issued on December 22, 2010, citing the high economic and social costs that the employees were experiencing in maintaining two residences and in fully transferring to Pagadian.
+On December 22, 2010, MC No. 11 was issued imposing a moratorium on the transfer of regional offices to Pagadian.
+The Circular cited the high economic and social costs that the employees were experiencing in maintaining two residences and in fully transferring to Pagadian.
 It further directed all regional offices that are already in Pagadian to continue their operations.

-On March 3, 2011, the Regional Development Council IX endorsed Zamboanga City as the regional center of Zamboanga Peninsula.
-This endorsement remains unacted to date.

-National Economic and Development Authority Regional Director Arturo Valero stated that “even if Zamboanga City is not the regional center, the city will still grow” and that the city should better focus on being a commercial and industrial center.

-On June 30, 2020, Malacañang, under President Rodrigo Duterte, lifted Memorandum Circular No. 11 (issued by previous administration), allowing the remaining regional offices to transfer to Pagadian after almost 15 years.
-However, the departments of Trade and Industry, Tourism, and Labor and Employment will remain in Zamboanga City, being the region's center of commerce and industry.
+On June 30, 2020, MC No. 78 was issued, repealing MC No. 11 and lifting the moratorium on the transfer of the remaining regional offices to Pagadian.
+The Circular affirmed that Pagadian is the regional government center while Zamboanga City is the commercial and industrial center of Region IX.

+On April 19, 2023, under MC No. 18, another moratorium was imposed on the transfer of regional offices to Pagadian pending further study of its implications.
+The regional offices that are already in Pagadian shall continue to operate thereat.

 Geography

 The region is located on the western part of the island of Mindanao, that lies between the Moro Gulf (part of the Celebes Sea) and the Sulu Sea.
 Along the shores of the peninsula are numerous bays and islands of varying sizes.
 The peninsula is connected to the rest of Mindanao through an isthmus situated between Panguil Bay and Pagadian Bay.

-The region consists of the three Zamboanga provinces and the highly urbanized independent city of Zamboanga, and the boundary between the peninsula and mainland is artificially marked by the border between the provinces of Zamboanga del Sur and Lanao del Norte.
+The region surrounds the province of Misamis Occidental on the northeastern corner of the geographic peninsula, though it is part of Northern Mindanao.

 Administrative divisions

 Provinces

-Zamboanga Peninsula comprises 3 provinces; 1 independent, chartered and highly urbanized city; 3 component cities; 67 municipalities and 1,904 barangays.
+Zamboanga Peninsula comprises three provinces, one highly urbanized city, four component cities, 86 municipalities and 2,314 barangays.